relu/kubernetes-workshop/README.md

 kubectl describe ingress web-app
 ```

-You should see four host rules instead of path rules.
+You should see five host rules instead of path rules.

 **Step 4: Test the host-based routing**